-Most meals involved grabbing food at the food court on campus and thankfully they had a decent salad bar and some sushi or I don’t know that I would have consumed many vegetables at all in college.
+Most meals involved grabbing food at the food court on campus.
+Thankfully, they had a decent salad bar and some sushi or I don’t know that I would have consumed many vegetables at all in college.

 These days, I don’t even like using a microwave, and my definition of a good meal has (thankfully) drastically changed.
-One thing that has stayed the same is that I consider a good soup comfort food (I just make them from scratch).
+One thing that has stayed the same is that I consider a good soup comfort food (I just make them from scratch now).

-My children like to call it “breakfast soup” because it involves eggs and it is perfect for this time of year when the weather is starting to change but it doesn’t quite feel like chili or beef stew weather yet.
+My children like to call it “breakfast soup” because it involves eggs.
+It is perfect for this time of year when the weather is starting to change but it doesn’t quite feel like chili or beef stew weather yet.